huaweicloud/terraform-provider-huaweicloud/docs/resources/dis_stream.md

 * `auto_scale_min_partition_count` - (Optional, Int, ForceNew) Minimum number of partition for automatic scaling.
   Changing this parameter will create a new resource.

-* `data_schema` - (Optional, String, ForceNew) User's JOSN, CSV format data schema, described with Avro schema.
+* `data_schema` - (Optional, String, ForceNew) User's JSON, CSV format data schema, described with Avro schema.
 Changing this parameter will create a new resource.

 * `compression_format` - (Optional, String, ForceNew) Data compression type.
 The value is one of snappy, gzip and zip.